RootBank/qlink-pdi-client/README.md

 Q_LINK_LOG_LEVEL=DEBUG
 ```

-Now you’re all set to integrate with the QLink API using `qlink-xml-client`!
+Now you’re all set to integrate with the QLink API using `qlink-pdi-client`!